pydoit/doit/doc/cmd_run.rst

 It is possible to pass option parameters to the task through the command line.

-Just a add a 'params' fiels to the task dictionary. `params` must be a list of dictionaries where every entry is an option parameter.
+Just a add a 'params' field to the task dictionary. `params` must be a list of dictionaries where every entry is an option parameter.
 Each parameter must define a name, and a default value.
 It can optionally define a "short" and "long" names to be used from the command line (it follows unix command line